-The goal of this delirium continuing education program is to inform social workers about the characteristics of delirium, conditions under which delirium may occur, and actions that are indicated.
-After studying the information presented here, you will be able to —
+The goal of this delirium continuing education program is to inform nurses and social workers about the characteristics of delirium, conditions under which delirium may occur and nursing actions that are indicated.
+After studying the information presented here, you will be able to:

-- Discuss the appropriate actions when delirium is suspected.
+- Discuss the appropriate nursing actions when delirium is suspected

 OnCourse Learning, provider # 1203, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org

 , through the Approved Continuing Education (ACE) program.
 OnCourse Learning maintains responsibility for the program.
-Approval Period: February 15, 2010 to February 15, 2010 to February 15, 2017.
+Approval Period: February 15, 2010 to February 15, 2017.
 Social workers should contact their regulatory board to determine course approval.

 OnCourse Learning is also accredited by the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling (provider # FBN 50-1489).